-The method is also widely applied in aviation workplace safety feature, common in industry in Japan and railways in Taiwan because of the effect it has.
+The method is also widely applied in aviation workplace safety features, common in the industry in Japan and railways in Taiwan because of the effect it has.

-5. The Power of “Encouraging” on the Commuters’ Behavior in Japan’s Train Systems
+5. “Encouraging” Commuters’ Behavior in Japan’s Train Systems

 Have you ever wondered why there are so many signboards, not only on the walls and staircases but also on the platform floors?
-But in total contrast to signs that warn you not to do this, not to that, what you must not do, what you must do, what do signboards in Japan’s station mean?
+But in contrast to signs aggressively telling you what to and not do, what do signboards in Japan’s station mean?
 They always ask for cooperation from the commuters and encourage them to follow what is best for their safety.
-That’s how the Japanese use the power of “encouraging” to influence the behavior of their commuters.
+That’s how the Japanese use the power of “encouraging” to influence the behaviour of their commuters.

 Examples can be seen on platforms at large stations such as Shinjuku station (新宿駅), where riders are encouraged to queue on both sides of station escalators as a means of increasing capacity in the station; or in Ikebukuro station (池袋駅) where the passengers are encouraged to queue in two lines on both sides of the coming trains, in order to ensure their safety and make way for other passengers coming out of the train.